o3de/o3de.org/content/docs/userguide/components/entity-outliner.md

 ---
-description: ' Manage your entities with the &entity-outliner; in &ALYlong;. '
+description: ' Manage your entities with the Entity Outliner in Amazon Lumberyard. '
-title: '&entity-outliner;'
+title: 'Entity Outliner'
 ---
 # Entity Outliner {#component-entity-outliner}